ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 One-time X Window Software Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to use an application from Nightingale and have its windows on your own computer, before logging in, install XQuartz on your Mac OS system.
-You can `download XQuartz here <https://www.xquartz.org/>`_.
+If you want to use an application from Nightingale and have its windows on your own computer, before you log in, `download and install XQuartz <https://www.xquartz.org/>`_.
 Most Nightingale users will want to do this.

 One-time SSH Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~